mhuggins/dominatrix/README.md

 ### Parsing Domains

+There are two approaches to parsing domains with Dominatrix: `Dominatrix.parse` and `Dominatrix#parse`.

+#### Dominatrix.parse

-To parse a domain name from a URI, call the `Dominatrix.parse` method with a URI object or parseable URI string.
+Call the `Dominatrix.parse` method with a URI object or parseable URI string.

 ```ruby
 Dominatrix.parse('http://www.google.com')